Download the all-new Republic app:

 Despite those efforts, officials see it as unlikely that anyone could manipulate voting results in any meaningful way, Evanina said.

-Concerns about election interference are especially acute following a wide-ranging effort by Russia to meddle in 2016 election on Trump's behalf through both hacking of Democratic emails and a covert social media campaign aimed at sowing discord among U.S. voters.
+Concerns about election interference are especially acute following a wide-ranging effort by Russia to meddle in the 2016 election on Trump's behalf through both the hacking of Democratic emails and a covert social media campaign aimed at sowing discord among U.S. voters.

 08:10 IST, August 8th 2020